Siamese–Vietnamese wars

 The Siamese–Vietnamese wars were a series of armed conflicts between the Siamese Ayutthaya Kingdom and Rattanakosin Kingdom and the various dynasties of Vietnam mainly during the 18th and 19th centuries.
 Several of the wars took place in modern-day Cambodia.

 The political, dynastic, and military decline of the Khmer Empire after the 15th century, known as the Post-Angkor Period, left a power vacuum in the Mekong floodplains of central Indochina.
 United under strong dynastic rule, both Siam to the west and Vietnam to the east sought to achieve hegemony in the lowland region and the Lao mountains.
 The Siamese introduced — and Vietnam soon followed — the hostage system for Cambodian royals, who were relocated to their courts, actively undermining royal affairs and shaping future Cambodian policies.
 (Note: At the time of the invasion one group of the royal family, the reigning king and two or more princes, escaped and eventually found refuge in Laos, while another group, the king's brother and his sons, were taken as hostages to Ayutthaya.)
 Eventually, territory was annexed by both powers, who conceived, maintained and supported their favorable Cambodian puppet kings.
 Actual combat mainly took place on Cambodian territory or on occupied lands.
 The 19th-century establishment of French Indochina put an end to Vietnamese sovereignty and to Siamese policies of regional expansion.
 Subsequent clashes of the two countries were not caused by regional rivalry, but must be viewed in the context of the 20th-century imperial policies of foreign great powers and the Cold War.
 (Note: Laos and Cambodia had been Siamese vassal states since Ayudhya times.)

 Prelude

 The roots of the conflict started at the beginning of the 14th century, when Tai people busily expanded their states and came to clash with established Vietnamese state in the east.
-During the latter centuries, as the Vietnamese expanding southward to the lower Mekong, they came to conflict with Cambodia and the Siamese state.
+During the latter centuries, as the Vietnamese expanded southward to the lower Mekong, they came to conflict with Cambodia and the Siamese state.